-Talking typically comes easy for a sales professional, but actively listening to the response is a skill they must continually work to improve upon.
+Talking typically comes easy for a sales professional, but actively listening to the response a person gives is a skill they must continually work to improve upon.

 Coach your reps on the importance of letting the prospect or customer answer each question in detail, as well as how to listen for important information and additional opportunities.
 They should pay attention not only to the words spoken by prospects, but their tone, gestures, and facial expressions as well.

-To find the answers hidden within your prospects, make sure your reps are asking these three types of open-ended sales questions:
+To find and understand the answers hidden within your prospects, make sure your reps are asking these three types of open-ended sales questions:

 1. Needs-Based Questions

 Your sales reps might think they know exactly why the prospect or customer needs your product or solution, but they should never assume.

 Needs-based questions focus on revealing the dominant buying motivations—which include needs—but also have to do with desires, feelings, tastes, etc.